 Our portal also uses a tagging system, which means a single contact can be in multiple groups at once.
 For example, assign a location-based tag as well as a ‘not active’ tag to narrow your contact down further.
 This will not only improve your SMS campaign effectiveness; messages will be more relevant and resonate with your customers better.

-Streamline messaging without sounding generic
+Streamline messaging without sounding generic.

 In addition to saving you time, using pre-saved templates will keep your tone of voice consistent and compliant.
 Each message will be in line with your company language, regardless of who in your team is sending.

-Bonus tip: Contacts can be split into workflows or automations based on their replies; this works by setting up keyword triggers.
+On a similar note, you can set up automated communication flows… without sacrificing on that tailor-made approach.
+Contacts can be split into SMS workflows or automations based on their replies (i.e., Y or N).
+This works by setting up keyword triggers.

 - Keep etiquette and social sending in mind and don’t overdo it.
 Sometimes less is more; focus on the quality of your messages, not the number of SMS broadcasts you send.
 Always include an opt-out option in your messages and respect their wishes.

-- Don’t limit yourself to text messages alone; stand out with MMS and mobile landing pages.
+- Don’t limit yourself to text messages alone; stand out with MMS and SMS landing pages.
 These can include bar codes, individual discount codes or unique links to a survey.
 For example, you could send a ‘birthday card’ with a redeemable voucher.

 - Make sure your data is up to date and sending customised SMS will fall into place.
 Daily tasks can run like clockwork while building strong relationships with your customers keeps on ticking.